schombert/Project-Alice/docs/user_guide.md

 - If using IPv4, do not input semicolons (i.e, `:1283`), as this will be interpreted as a IPv6 address
 - Check that your firewall is not blocking Alice
 - Check your internet connection
-- Check that the port `1984`, is properly forwarded on your machine (you may use an open port checker to analyze this)
+- Check that the host port (default `1984`), is properly forwarded on your machine (you may use an open port checker to analyze this)